null-karbon/kali-config/README.md

-# kali-setup
+# kali-config
-Initial setup of Kali for pentesting/bug hunting.
+Initial configuration of Kali for pentesting/bug hunting.
+Tutorials and Notes to be added.

 ## What it does:
 - Adds a non root user with sudo.